Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{KG-RAG.} Knowledge Graph Retrieval-Augmented Generation (KG-RAG) augments LLMs with structured knowledge graphs (KGs) to improve factuality and compositional reasoning.
-Early work grounds LLMs' generation by translating natural-language questions into executable graph queries (e.g., SPARQL/Cypher), retrieving relevant subgraphs or answers, and feeding them back to the model~\citep{ouyang2022traininglanguagemodelsfollow, izacard2023atlas, lee2024sparkle}.
-More recent approaches adopt a modular LLM pipeline over KGs, interleaving natural-language reasoning with multi-stage planning, path search, and execution, where each stage uses a prompted or fine-tuned LLM~\citep{Luo2024RoG, Sun2024ToG, Wang2025ReKnoS}.
+\textbf{Knowledge Graph Retrieval-Augmented Generation (KG-RAG).} KG-RAG augments LLMs with structured KGs to improve quality and compositional reasoning.
+Early work grounds LLMs' generation by translating natural-language questions into executable graph queries (e.g., SPARQL/Cypher), retrieving relevant subgraphs or answers, and feeding them back to the model~\citep{ouyang2022traininglanguagemodelsfollow, lee2025sparkle}.
+More recent approaches adopt a modular LLM pipeline over KGs, interleaving natural language reasoning with multi-stage planning, path search, and execution, where each stage uses a prompted or fine-tuned LLM~\citep{Luo2024RoG, Sun2024ToG, Chen2024Pog, Wang2025ReKnoS}.
 Despite these advances, most systems rely on hand-engineered modules or prompt heuristics tied to a specific KG schema, which induce cost inefficiency and limit generalization.
-These challenges motivate our \texttt{KG\mbox{-}R1} framework: a single-agent KG-RAG approach that improves efficiency and transfers well to new KGs.
+These challenges motivate our \framework{} framework: a single-agent KG-RAG approach that improves efficiency and transfers well to new KGs.

-\textbf{Multi-turn RL for LLM.} Reinforcement learning (RL) has become central to equipping LLMs with step-by-step (chain-of-thought) reasoning behavior~\citep{OpenAI2024o1,DeepSeek2025R1}.
-RL-enhanced models yield substantial gains in math and coding~\citep{le2022coder,chervonyi2025goldmedal}, and broader complex reasoning tasks.
-More recently, RL has been applied to agentic LLMs that invoke external tools (e.g., bash terminals and APIs) or interact with knowledge bases, improving tool use~\citep{Qin2023ToolLLM} and retrieval-augmented generation (RAG)~\citep{jin2025searchr1,wang2025otc} to facilitate the tool use or RAG.
-Building on these advances, our work, \texttt{KG-R1} adopts end-to-end RL as the core optimization algorithm for agentic KG-RAG framework.
+\textbf{Multi-turn RL for LLMs.} Reinforcement learning (RL) has become central to equipping LLMs with step-by-step (chain-of-thought) reasoning behavior~\citep{OpenAI2024o1, DeepSeek2025R1}.
+RL-enhanced models yield substantial gains in math and coding~\citep{le2022coderl,chervonyi2025goldmedal}, and broader complex reasoning tasks.
+More recently, RL has been applied to agentic LLMs that invoke external tools (e.g., bash terminals and APIs) or interact with knowledge bases, improving tool use~\citep{Qin2023ToolLLM} and retrieval-augmented generation (RAG)~\citep{jin2025searchr1,wang2025otc} to facilitate tool use or RAG.
+Building on these advances, our work, \framework{} adopts end-to-end RL as the core optimization algorithm for an agentic KG-RAG framework.